 About Diane L Giffen OD and Associates

 We are an independent optometry practice located inside Walmart Vision Center in Kent, Ohio.
-The doctor does eye exams and prescribes contact lenses and medications when indicated.
+The doctor does eye exams and prescribes glasses, contact lenses, and medications when indicated.
 Walmart Vision Center sells glasses and contact lenses.

 (1.)
 When scheduling your appointment please provide all requested information.
 If you are using insurance it must be verified PRIOR to your appointment.
 If you do not give us enough information to verify your coverage or if your plan is one we are not a provider for, then your appointment request may be denied.

 (2.)
 Without insurance, eye exams for glasses are $80.
 Exams for contact lenses range from $150 to $170 depending on what type of contact lenses you will be wearing.

 (3.)
 We will not be examining patients who have any signs or symptoms of illness.
 If you are ill, please wait until you have completely recovered before scheduling your eye exam.

 (4.)
 Only one adult patient is to be in the exam room at a time.
 If an adult requires assistance during the exam, then only one person may accompany the patient.
 For minors, only one parent may accompany the patient for the eye exam.

 NOTICE OF PRIVACY PRACTICES